-Waxed amaryllis bulbs are popular around the holidays, and it’s very fun to watch them bloom without any water or soil.
-In this detailed guide, I’ll show you all you need to know about how they work, what to do with them, and give you tips for the best results.
+Waxed amaryllis bulbs are popular around the holidays, and it’s very fun to watch them bloom without any water or potting soil.

 What Is A Waxed Amaryllis?

-They don’t require soil or a pot, so anyone can enjoy the blooming bulb as a nice centerpiece during the holidays.
-No green thumb required.
+This way anyone can enjoy them as a living decoration or nice centerpiece during the holidays.
+No green thumb necessary!

 It doesn’t usually take very long for a waxed amaryllis to bloom.
-They should open between 3-6 weeks after you get them, but sometimes they’re faster or slower.
+The flowers should open in about 3-6 weeks, but sometimes they’re faster or slower.
 The more light and warmth you give them, the faster they will grow.

 How To Care For A Waxed Amaryllis

 There’s no need to water a waxed amaryllis.
-The bulbs contain all the moisture they need, and the wax coating keeps them from drying out.
+The bulbs contain all the moisture they need, and the coating prevents them from drying out.

 In fact you shouldn’t try to water them or the excess moisture could end up rotting the bulb or causing it to mold.